upcontent/UpContent-Marketing/content/post/everyone-has-influence.md

 The Merriam-Webster Dictionary defines influence as “the capacity to have an effect on the character, development, or behavior of someone or something.”
 In short, to have influence is to have the ability to impact, and possibly sway, others.

-KYLE - QUOTE: Influence is the art of triggering action. - Aaron Lee, Grand Master of Customer Delight, Post Planner
+> "Influence is the art of triggering action."<br>
+> *- Aaron Lee, Grand Master of Customer Delight, Post Planner*

 Thanks to the accessibility of social media, anyone and everyone has a platform on which to exercise influence with varying levels of impact.
 Whether it is used to convince someone to try the latest beauty product or to make an investment in the influencer’s product or services, there is an element of social proof that is shaped by how influential a person is and what type of influence he or she possesses.